nayanatiwari/milkomeda/README.md

 # milkomeda
-A simulation of the eventual collision of the Andromeda and Milky Way galaxies
+(Fall 2020) A simulation of the eventual collision of the Andromeda and Milky Way galaxies

 ### Technologies